akka/akka/akka-docs/rst/java/persistence.rst

 Using this method is very similar to the persist family of methods, yet it does **not** persist the passed in event.
 It will be kept in memory and used when invoking the handler.

-.. includecode:: code/docs/persistence/LambdaPersistenceDocTest.java#defer
+.. includecode:: code/jdocs/persistence/LambdaPersistenceDocTest.java#defer

-Notice that the ``sender()`` is **safe** to access in the handler callback, and will be pointing to the original sender of the command for which this ``deferAsync`` handler was called.
+Notice that the ``getSender()`` method is **safe** to call in the handler callback, and will be pointing to the original sender of the command for which this ``deferAsync`` handler was called.

-.. includecode:: code/docs/persistence/LambdaPersistenceDocTest.java#defer-caller
+.. includecode:: code/jdocs/persistence/LambdaPersistenceDocTest.java#defer-caller

 .. warning::
   The callback will not be invoked if the actor is restarted (or stopped) in between the call to